Going to AWS re:Invent 2024?

 Percent: +21%

-As you can see, due to the fact that we’ve added another ec2 instance, Infracost is capturing that change from Terraform and you see a cost in the monthly increase.
+As you can see, because we’ve added another EC2 instance, Infracost is capturing that change from Terraform, and you see a cost in the monthly increase.

-When it comes to managing Terraform and achieving true GitOps around it, Spacelift comes into the picture.
+When it comes to managing Terraform and achieving true GitOps around it, Spacelift comes into the picture as a powerful solution.
 Apart from doing GitOps deployments with Terraform, Spacelift enables you to:

 • Integrate natively with AWS, Azure, and GCP;